Skip to main content

 Liquor Store Simulator was developed by Tovarishch Games.

-Liquor Store Simulator has received very positive reviews from players.
-Most players liked this game for its humor but disliked it for its gameplay.
+Liquor Store Simulator has received positive reviews from players.
+Most players liked this game for its gameplay but disliked it for its graphics.

 Liquor Store Simulator is a single player game.

-Similar games include Grocery Store Simulator, Supermarket Simulator, Laundry Store Simulator, Mall Simulator, Ultimate Theater Simulator and others.
+Similar games include Supermarket Simulator, Grocery Store Simulator, Laundry Store Simulator, Mall Simulator, Bookshop Simulator and others.